BAC, 2017

 The Art of Heritage – an Artistic Research Residency at the Gotland Museum

-“The Art of Heritage” is a three-year collaboration between the Baltic Art Center (BAC) the Gotland Museum and the People’s Movement for Art Promotion, carried out with support from the Swedish Arts Council’s Regional Development funding.
-The affinity between archaeology and art history and the prominent role that artists have played in the portrayal of history, resonates within the project.
+“The Art of Heritage” was a three-year collaboration between the Baltic Art Center (BAC) the Gotland Museum and the People’s Movement for Art Promotion, carried out with support from the Swedish Arts Council’s Regional Development funding.
+The affinity between archaeology and art history and the prominent role that artists have played in the portrayal of history, resonated within the project.

-The artistic residency at the Gotland Museum will receive Swedish and international artists with a keen interest in heritage, historic cultural environments and historiography to explore, research and visualize heritage anew from an artistic point of view.
-We would also like to take advantage of the non-profit organisations of Gotland’s great interest in heritage to create an interdisciplinary platform for art and heritage, grounded in the local community.
+The artistic residency at the Gotland Museum received Swedish and international artists with a keen interest in heritage, historic cultural environments and historiography to explore, research and visualize heritage anew from an artistic point of view.
+We also took advantage of the non-profit organisations of Gotland’s great interest in heritage to create an interdisciplinary platform for art and heritage, grounded in the local community.

-In this context, artistic research means that the invited artists will use their individual artistic practices, as well as current debates in the field of contemporary art and similar disciplines to explore and contextualize the collections and the historic buildings in the museum collection.
+In this context, artistic research meant that the invited artists used their individual artistic practices, as well as current debates in the field of contemporary art and similar disciplines to explore and contextualize the collections and the historic buildings in the museum collection.

-The collections of the Gotland Museum contain approximately 500 000 objects which give an incredible depth to the project.
-The artists will be given access to the specialists of the museum, collections and the historic environments connected to these.
-The artistic research can be made accessible in different ways: through public events, exhibitions or publications depending on the form of the research.
+The collections of the Gotland Museum contain approximately 500 000 objects which gave an incredible depth to the project.
+The artists was given access to the specialists of the museum, collections and the historic environments connected to these.
+The artistic research was then made accessible in different ways: through public events, exhibitions or publications depending on the form of the research.